 EAPI usage and description

-The Package Manager Specification (PMS) is a standardization effort to ensure that the ebuild file format, the ebuild repository format (of which the Gentoo repository is Gentoo's main incarnation) as well as behaviour of the package managers interacting with these ebuilds is properly written down and agreed upon.
+The Package Manager Specification is a standardization effort to ensure that the ebuild file format, the ebuild repository format (of which the Gentoo repository is Gentoo's main incarnation) as well as behaviour of the package managers interacting with these ebuilds is properly written down and agreed upon.

 This section provides usage and descriptions of the different EAPIs.